get10acious/rops_h1_poc_analytics/docs/README.md

 # RewardOps Analytics - Natural Language Analytics POC

 A complete implementation of an intelligent admin homepage with natural language analytics capabilities.
-This project demonstrates a fully functional real-time analytics chatbot that can query loyalty program databases and generate visualizations using natural language, built with modern MCP (Model Context Protocol) integration.
+This project demonstrates a fully functional real-time analytics chatbot that can query databases and generate visualizations using natural language, built with modern MCP (Model Context Protocol) integration.

 ## 🎯 Project Overview

-This is a **working implementation** of a dynamic, intelligent "mission control" for RewardOps loyalty program analytics.
-The system allows non-technical users to ask plain English questions about merchants, users, and redemption data, receiving interactive data visualizations in real-time.
+This is a **working implementation** of a dynamic, intelligent "mission control" for business analytics.
+The system allows non-technical users to ask plain English questions about loyalty program data and receive interactive data visualizations in real-time.

 ### Key Features

 - **Natural Language Queries**: Ask questions like "Show me the top 10 merchants by redemption volume this month"
-- **Interactive Chart.js Visualizations**: Automatic chart and table generation with export/fullscreen capabilities
-- **Complete Tool Ecosystem**: Database queries, Python code execution, and MCP-UI visualization generation
 - **Real-time Chat Interface**: WebSocket-based communication for instant responses
-- **Database Integration**: Direct PostgreSQL connection with RewardOps loyalty program data
+- **Database Integration**: Direct connection to PostgreSQL with RewardOps loyalty program data
+- **Dynamic Visualizations**: Automatic chart generation using MCP UI servers
-- **MCP Integration**: Model Context Protocol with automated PostgreSQL Toolbox setup
+- **MCP Integration**: Model Context Protocol with PostgreSQL Toolbox for extensible tool integration
-- **Advanced AI Agent**: LangGraph-based ReAct agent with multi-iteration reasoning and composite tools
+- **AI Agent Orchestration**: LangGraph-based ReAct agent for query processing
-- **Code Sandbox**: Python code execution for custom analytics and data processing
 - **Environment-Based Configuration**: Flexible configuration using environment variables
-- **Automated Setup**: One-command setup for MCP servers and database initialization
+- **Automated MCP Setup**: Dynamic download and configuration of MCP Toolbox

 ## 🏗️ Architecture